The Top 10 FAQs About Compressed Air – Fun Facts About Compressed Air

 • Compressed air can blow eyes out of their sockets

-However, the chemicals in the canned air are the threat, not the air itself.
-It’s rarely a great idea to inhale chemicals.
+However, the chemicals found in canned air are a threat and it’s rarely a great idea to inhale chemicals.

 So, yes, compressed air and canned air can kill you, but only if you’re using them improperly.